SummerTree/shaper/src/ExchangePlugin/doc/exportFeature.rst

 Result
 """"""

-The Result of operation is some exported files.
+The result of the operation is several files saved in the specified directory.

 **See Also** a sample TUI Script of :ref:`tui_save_session` operation.